 The first segment is the radiobeacon.
-These emergency beacons are designed to transmit distress signals on 121.5 or 406 MHz.
-Most 406 MHz beacons also include a 121.5 MHz homing transmitter.
-Position information, from external or internal navigation devices, can also be included in the message of some 406 MHz beacons.
+These emergency beacons are designed to transmit distress signals on 406 MHz.
+Most distress beacons also include a 121.5 MHz homing transmitter.
+Position information, from external or internal navigation devices, can also be included in the message of some beacons.

 The second segment is the space segment.
-Satellites in the LEOSAR system relay the 121.5 MHz signals on 1544.5 MHz for ground processing.
-The 406 MHz beacon messages are partially processed on board, then the data are directly transmitted on the satellite downlink as well as being stored on board for retransmission in the global mode.
+Beacon messages are partially processed on board LEOSAR satellites and then the data are directly transmitted on the satellite downlink as well as being stored on board for retransmission in the global mode.
 Both local and global mode 406 MHz data are transmitted on the 1544.5 MHz downlink.
-Satellites in the GEOSAR system only relay 406 MHz transmissions on the downlink frequency which may vary depending on the satellite provider.
+Satellites in the GEOSAR system relay beacon transmissions on the downlink frequency which may vary depending on the satellite provider.

 The third segment is the ground segment which comprises LUTs and MCCs.
-LEOLUTs in the LEOSAR system process relayed distress signals to provide a beacon location, then transmit alert messages to the associated MCC.
-GEOLUTs in the GEOSAR system have the capability to immediately detect transmissions from 406 MHz distress beacons.
-The data in the 406 MHz beacon message is also forwarded to the associated MCC.
+LEOLUTs in the LEOSAR system process relayed distress signals to provide a beacon location and then transmit alert messages to the associated MCC.
+GEOLUTs in the GEOSAR system have the capability to immediately detect transmissions from distress beacons.
+The data in the beacon message is also forwarded to the associated MCC.